InquisitorFury/House-real-estate-prediction-/README.md

 Usage
 Data Exploration
-Start by exploring the dataset using the 01-data-exploration.ipynb notebook.
-This step includes loading the data, checking for missing values, and visualizing the distribution of different features.

 Linear Regression
-The 02-linear-regression.ipynb notebook contains the implementation of the Linear Regression model.
+notebook contains the implementation of the Linear Regression model.
 It includes data preprocessing, model training, and evaluation.

 Random Forest
-In the 03-random-forest.ipynb notebook, you will find the implementation of the Random Forest model.
+notebook, you will find the implementation of the Random Forest model.
 Similar to the Linear Regression notebook, it covers data preprocessing, model training, and evaluation.

 Evaluation